"

 Cyborgs

 Cyborgs deeply integrate their work with AI.
-They don’t just delegate tasks—they blend their efforts with AI, constantly moving back and forth between human and machine.
+They don’t just delegate tasks, they blend their efforts with AI, constantly moving back and forth between human and machine.
 A cyborg approach might look like writing part of a paragraph, asking AI to suggest how to complete it, and revising the AI’s suggestion to match your style.
-Warning: Cyborgs may be more likely to violate a course’s AI policy so be aware of your instructor’s preferences!
+[Warning: Cyborgs may be more likely to violate academic integrity so be aware of your instructor’s AI policy.
+See below for more guidance.]

 Resisters: The Diogenes Approach